AlexWayfer/reload-by-url/README.md

 Be aware: there are no compiled styles and scripts in the git repository, so you have to build them once via `pnpm run build`, or start watcher via `pnpm run watch`.

+### Packing

+`pnpm run pack` to pack the extension into ZIP-file.
+Only necessary files will be packed.

+We don't need for `.crx` and keys, Developer Dashboard now does it automatically.

 ## Credentials

 * [Main icon](https://www.flaticon.com/free-icon/sync_4340499)